 As detailed above, there is potential for an indirect impact on a Natura 2000 site as the Blackwater River flows through Kilmacow and into the Lower River Suir SAC, which means that there is potential for any developments in close proximity to that river to impact on the cSAC downstream.
-It is considered that the potential of this impact occurring is very low given the distance of the cSAC from Kilmacow and also the preventative objectives and policies that will be included in the Local Area Plan.
-It is therefore considered that there will be no significant impact on a Natura 2000 site or its conservation objectives as a result of the implementation of the Kilmacow LAP.
+It is considered that the potential of this impact occurring is very low given the distance of the cSAC from Kilmacow and also the policy as outlined above.
+It is therefore considered that there will be no significant impact on a Natura 2000 site or its conservation objectives as a result of the implementation of the Proposed Variations to the Draft Kilmacow LAP.